Xhosa people: Xhosas in modern society

-Xhosa people currently make up approximately 18% of the South African population.
-The Xhosa are the second largest cultural group in South Africa, after the Zulu-speaking nation.
+Xhosa people as of 2011 made up approximately 18% of the South African population.
+The Xhosa are the second largest cultural group in South Africa, after the Zulu people.

 Under apartheid, adult literacy rates were as low as 30%, and in 1996 studies estimated the literacy level of first-language Xhosa speakers at approximately 50%.
 There have been advances since then, however.

 Education in primary-schools serving Xhosa-speaking communities is conducted in Xhosa, but this is replaced by English after the early primary grades.
 Xhosa is still considered as a studied subject, however, and it is possible to major in Xhosa at university level.
 Most of the students at Walter Sisulu University and University of Fort Hare speak Xhosa.
 Rhodes University in Grahamstown, additionally, offers courses in Xhosa for both mother-tongue and non-mother-tongue speakers.
 These courses both include a cultural studies component.
 Professor Russel H. Kaschula, Head of the School of Languages at Rhodes, has published multiple papers on Xhosa culture and oral literature.

 The effects of government policies during the years of apartheid can still be seen in the poverty of the Xhosa who still reside in the Eastern Cape.
 During this time, Xhosa males could only seek employment in the mining industry as so-called migrant labourers.
 Since the collapse of apartheid, individuals can move freely.

 After the breakdown of apartheid, migration to Gauteng and Cape Town has become increasingly common, especially amongst rural Xhosa people.